 Email is kind of a big deal.
 You knew that.

 It doesn't have to be hard!
 People expect to share their emails out with certain businesses, and they'll do so happily when they know there's something in it for them.
 Here are 7 inexpensive and simple tips that any type of business can use to start capturing emails today.

-1. Make it part of your enrollment process
+1. Make it part of your enrollment or purchasing process

 This most obvious suggestion, obviously, is to require an email address on any information forms that are part of your onboarding or sign-up process.
 It’s absolutely appropriate to add an “email” field to a customer information document, or even on a payment authorization form.

 For the rest of the your base, they’re going to require something in exchange for their email address.
-Offer them a discount program, or another benefit that requires regular communication AND offers value to the customer.
+Offer them a discount program, a loyalty program, or another membership function that requires regular communication AND offers value to the customer.

 3. Give something away

 Collecting email addresses is worth investing in, and a quick way of doing it is offering a small prize to each person who signs up.
-It can be a small USB drive, a water bottle, or even a bumper sticker.
-All can be acquired for less than a couple bucks per item, and people will gladly exchange an email to receive one.
+It can be a small discount, a water bottle, or even a bumper sticker.
+People will toss out their email address for just about anything.

 4. Hold a promotion